Briefings Threat landscape Offerings AI governance Assurance Cloud Contact →

 Scope

 This notice covers personal information we process when you visit this website or interact with us.
-Client data processed under contract is subject to the relevant Data Processing Addendum or Business Associate Agreement.
+Client data processed under contract is subject to the relevant DPA or BAA.

 Information we collect

-• Business information you share about your organization, needs, or timelines.
+• Business information you share about your organization.

 Sharing

 We do not sell personal information.
-We share limited data with service providers under confidentiality and security obligations, or as required by law.
+We share limited data with service providers under confidentiality obligations.

 Your rights

-• EEA and UK individuals may exercise rights of access, rectification, erasure, restriction, objection, and portability.
+• EEA and UK individuals may exercise access, rectification, erasure, restriction, objection, and portability rights.

-• California residents may request access, deletion, and correction and may opt out of certain sharing.
+• California residents may request access, deletion, and correction.